-Mitzy Sky shares her journey through writing, videography, and the spoken word.
+Mitzy Sky is an award-winning poet who writes to transmute the pain to love.
+She’s consciously unlearning messages that hindered her from living wholeheartedly.
 Her focus is on letting go of internalized oppression to move forward from shame to presence, beyond labels.

 I was asked the following question during a presentation I did earlier this year.
 I put together this clip to share a little of how learning history, gaining awareness, letting go of the story of childhood misfortune helps me to move forward.

 “I have also been called one thing and then another while no one really wished to hear what I called myself.” - Ralph Ellison The Invisible Man

 “When we are no longer able to change a situation, we are challenged to change ourselves.” ― Viktor E. Frankl